 I started with articulated wing research, weighing manual

 mechanisms.
 I decided on using a four inch electric linear actuator to

 power the wings and learned how to wire the thing to a three way

 rocker switch and a battery pack.
 Inexpensive wooden yardsticks

-became the struts and bonus, measurements were already marked.
+became the struts and it was a bonus that the measurements were

-Feathers are made from 2mm craft foam, reinforced with dowels, and
+already marked.
+Feathers are made from 2mm craft foam, reinforced